Izabela88/walkers-website/README.md

 ## **WALKER PROFILE SERVICE TYPES**

 In case of trying run code locally for the first time it is necessary to enter the data from image below manually into the database in the section: "walker_profile_servicetypes".
-The first two columns must be exact the same as in the photo and the date may be different.
+The first two columns must be exact the same as in the photo and the date may be present.

 ![service types](/documents/db-data.png)